laalaguer/ThinkInJava/12-control-framework/README.md

 resigtered onto the framework already.
 These components will respond to `event`s.

 Let's see an example of a control framework.

 `Event.java` describes events.
 It is abstract.

 `ControlFramework.java` describes a generic control framework which will have system inputs, and trigger events.
 Above two are quite generic.

-`WaterControlFramework.java` describes a framework specialized for watering the plants.
+`SmartPhoneControlFramework.java` describes a framework specialized for the smartphone, it defines events to be used.
+You can see that events can trigger each other.

 `ClientProgram.java` describes a program that client writes, to run a demo example.